 1 teaspoon fresh basil leaves, torn, for garnish

 1 vegetable stock cube dissolved in 1 cup boiling water

 What you do:

-3. Stir in the soy crumble, and add the tomatoes, tomato purée, red wine, tomato ketchup, herbs, and stock.
-Cover and simmer gently for approximately 10 minutes while spaghetti cooks.
+2. Stir in soy crumble, and add tomatoes, tomato purée, red wine, tomato ketchup, herbs, and stock.
+Cover and simmer gently for approximately 10 minutes.
+Stir in salt and pepper.